Skip to main content

 In one sentence

-Generative search, also called retrieval augmented generation or RAG, combines search with a generative AI model to produce new content based on the search results.
+Retrieval augmented generation (RAG), also called generative search, combines search with a generative AI model to produce new content based on the search results.
 It is a powerful technique that can leverage the generative capabilities of AI models and the search capabilities of Weaviate.

 Weaviate integrates with many popular generative model providers such as AWS, Cohere, Google, OpenAI and Ollama.

-As a result, generative searches in Weaviate are easy to set up, and can be conveniently executed as an integrated, single query.
+As a result, Weaviate makes RAG easy to set up, and easy to execute as an integrated, single query.

-In a dataset such as animal_objs below, you could combine generative search with any other search method to find relevant objects and then transform it.
+In a dataset such as animal_objs below, you could combine retrieval augmented generation with any other search method to find relevant objects and then transform it.

 [